NinerXrayBravoTwoTwo/FactbookIntelligence/README.md

 121.9|53.6|12.89|428.8|3475|2.3|European Union
 55.5|39.4|4.52|55.4|2383|6.7|India

-Switch back to kg of energy from Tera watt's because it is eaiser to compare/understand and for ordinary humans to relate too.
+Switch back to kg of energy from Tera watt's because it is easier to compare/understand and for ordinary humans to relate too.
 Add in fuel and natGas to table.
 Problems; There is no value for Coal consumption.
 It is mixed into FF electric BUT there is no separate statistic for other uses of coal such as direct coal steal making industry, paper, heading, steam production, steam powered trains (china/VN) etc.  Not all coal is consumed in electric generation.

 ## June 14, 2019